 Lastly, here are some pigs that they keep.
 Mass production of livestock is done in a separate farm (Farm A is the one open for guests, Farm B houses mass production and only accessible to workers).

-2. Lettuce picking and other activities
+2. Lettuce picking and salad making

 For the salad making, we get to pick the ingredients.
 Ate Neri showed us how to cut off the lettuce from the ground.
 We got iced lettuce, romaine lettuce and frillice lettuce.
 Lettuce picking is honestly so fun.
 We also picked flowers — blue ternate, cosmos and kamantigue.